-A recent survey [17] maps and lists the current challenges, used formalism, tools, approaches, as well as limitations when considering formal specification and verification of autonomous robotic systems.
-The main results there-within, reveal that temporal logic, state-transition and model checking are the main formalisms and approaches used during the last decade.
-At the same time, lack of appropriate tools and sheer resistance to adopt formal verification methods in robotic systems development is recognized as the main limiting factors for wider impact.
-Likewise, the lack of interoperability and need to capture the essence of complex, industrial robotic systems using several heterogeneous set of formalisms and tools is recognized.
+A recent survey [17] maps and lists the current challenges, used formalisms, tools, approaches, as well as limitations when considering formal specification and verification of autonomous robotic systems.
+The main results reveal that temporal logic, state-transition and model checking are the main formalisms and approaches used during the last decade.
+At the same time, the lack of appropriate tools and sheer resistance to adopting formal verification methods in robotic systems development are recognised as the main limiting factors for wider impact.
+Likewise, the lack of interoperability and need to capture the essence of complex, industrial robotic systems using several formalisms and tools is recognised.

 Simulation plays an important role in the development of robotic systems, and more widely in the domain of cyber-physical systems (CPS).
-However, current practice makes it difficult to soundly reason across models of the software, simulation, and hardware, which can contribute to exacerbate the reality gap.
+However, current practice makes it difficult to soundly reason across models of the software, simulation, and hardware, which can exacerbate the reality gap.
 Co-simulation approaches [7, 18] bridge the heterogeneity of tools via orchestration, for example, using a common API as advocated in the FMI standard [19].
-Besides the issue of code portability, robotics simulators [20] tend to use different physics engines.
+Besides the issue of code portability between tools, robotics simulators [20] tend to use different physics engines.
 A related approach [15] to our work on co-verification, extends the diagrammatic simulation language RoboSim [21] with facilities to cover physical modelling of robotics and establish formal links between sensors, actuators, and the software, via platform mappings.